lloydstubber/my-wsl-setup/README.md

 ### Get your terminal looking pretty pt.2
 - Install Oh My Zsh with `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
   - Read docs [here](https://github.com/robbyrussell/oh-my-zsh) on how to add more plugins and change themes (I went with their out of the box 'robbyrussell').

+### Zsh Syntax Highlighting
+- This was a late addition but is an amazing add-on to the terminal.
+Follow the steps [here](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md) to get it up and running.

 ### Fix the ls and cd colours
 Out of the box when you `ls` or `cd` + `Tab` you get some nasty background colours on the directories.
 To fix this, crack open your ~/.zshrc file and add this to the end: